No. 273 Squadron RAF: Reformation in World War II

 The squadron reformed on 1 August 1939 at China Bay in British Ceylon as a torpedo bomber squadron operating the Vickers Vildebeest.
-In March 1942 it equipped with the Fairey Fulmars (as the only RAF unit) and lost an aircraft during the Japanese attack on Ceylon on 9 April, shooting down several bombers in return.
+In March 1942, it equipped with the Fairey Fulmars (as the only RAF unit) and lost an aircraft during the Japanese attack on Ceylon on 9 April, shooting down several bombers in return.
 It re-equipped with Hawker Hurricanes in August 1942 and then the Supermarine Spitfire Mk VIII in March 1944.

-From March 1944 pilots were given the new Spitfire Mk VIII to fly, and the squadron was moved up to British India to join in the war against Japanese imperial forces.
+From March 1944, pilots were given the new Spitfire Mk VIII to fly, and the squadron was moved up to British India to join in the war against Japanese imperial forces.
 From May 1944 through to the end of the war, it was recorded that 14 pilots were killed.

-The period March - early July 1944, was the period in which the major Japanese attacks (Operation U-Go) against Imphal and Kohima were beaten back by Allied Indian and British forces, greatly assisted by the Third Tactical Air Force (TAF).
+From March to early July 1944, was the period in which the major Japanese attacks (Operation U-Go) against Imphal and Kohima were beaten back by Allied Indian and British forces, greatly assisted by the Third Tactical Air Force (TAF).
 The monsoon rains then followed, so that the next major round of strategic land battles commenced in late 1944 and early 1945.
 The Allied 14th Army pushed into Central Burma in January/February 1945, with their initial principal objectives being Meiktila and Mandalay.
 Mandalay fell towards the end March 1945, and the next imperative was to capture Rangoon before the monsoon rains started in earnest.

 Along the coast, 273 Squadron was part of No. 224 Group RAF (which in turn was part of the RAF Third Tactical Air Force).
 The RAF here was charged to support Commonwealth ground forces belonging to XV Corps, the role of which was to drive Japanese forces out of the coastal Arakan region.
 During July/August 1944, 273 Squadron flew out of Chittagong; and then mainly operated out of Cox’s Bazar from September–December 1944.
 During January 1945 the squadron operated out of the more inland Maunghnama.
 There was constant fighting over this period, this concentrating on ground support operations for the army, but also flying against Japanese Nakajima Ki-43 Oscars (based out of Akyab), and convoy patrols.
 At least one pilot was killed over this period.